-Listed Issuers are reminded that Filing with the Exchange is not equivalent to general dissemination of Material Information.
+Listed Issuers are reminded that Filing with the publication (if any) by the Exchange of any Form Filed by the Listed Issuer is not equivalent to general dissemination of Material Information.
 Listed Issuers should take care to ensure that Material Information contained in a Filing is generally disclosed in accordance with applicable securities laws and Part V of this Listing Manual.
-Where a Filing contains Material Information, a press release disclosing such Material Information should be generally disclosed in advance of the Filing in compliance with a Listed Issuer's disclosure obligations under Canadian securities legislation.
+Where a Filing contains Material Information, a press release disclosing such Material Information should be generally disclosed in advance of the Filing in compliance with athe Listed Issuer's disclosure obligations under Canadian securities legislation- and Part V of this Listing Manual.